tomwechsler/Microsoft_Endpoint_Manager/NDES_Configuration.md

 3. On the server, add the NDES service account as a member of the local IIS_IUSR group.

-4. setspn –s http/ndes.tomsmem.local tomsmem\ndes
+4. Create the SPN in a command prompt with elevated privileges: setspn –s http/ndes.tomsmem.local tomsmem\ndes

 5. Configure the NDES service